 Q: Can you include other software such as Adobe?

 A: No, this tool is dedicated to Microsoft products only.

 Q: My anti virus software flags the download tool as malware.

 A: The download tool uses techniques such as manipulating secure websites to create the download links, therefore some tools flag it as a false positive.
 We regularly have the anti virus vendors whitelist our tool.
 If your anti virus software still flags it, please contact us with details which anti virus software you use, and which version of our download tool is affected.

 Q: After selecting a software version, everything grays out and freezes.

-A: This happens when you have a customized Windows HOSTS file, or have software installed that prevents scripts from modifying secure websites, such as certain adblockers, firewalls or similar security related software.
-Another root cause for this issue can be disabled TLS 1.2 security protocol in the control panel.
+- You have installed software that prevents scripts from modifying secure websites, such as certain adblockers, firewalls or similar security related software.

 Q: After selecting a language, either nothing happens, or the tool displays error code 715-123130.